csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Jared Dingus, Sandeep Reddy, and Paul Stubblefield - Senior Project Defense

 - [**Documentation**](https://github.com/user-attachments/files/29337754/Senior.Project.Defense.-.Dingus.Reddy.Stubblefield.pdf)
+- **Abstract**: A database that will contain the names of the men and women's tennis team players at CSU, their results, player statistics, and recruiting information.

 ## Igor Smirnov - Senior Project Design